usacpcheung/timetabling-app/README.md

 - Attendance report showing how often each student attended each subject.
 History is tied to the numeric `student_id`; deleting a student and re-adding one with the same name creates a new ID and past attendance is not merged.
+- Delete saved timetables individually or clear them all at once.

 ## 📦 Project Structure